Volley Pesaro: History

-The club was created in 1967 and made its way from regional tournaments during the 1970s to the national leagues in the 1980s and 1990s.
-It reached the Serie A1 (highest Italian league) in 2003.
+The club was founded in 1967 and progressed from regional competitions in the 1970s to the national leagues during the 1980s and 1990s.
+It reached Serie A1, the highest level of Italian women's volleyball, in 2003.
 Home games took place at the PalaCampanara and success soon followed, with the club winning its first major title, the CEV Challenge Cup in 2005–06.
 Since then, three successive Serie A1 titles, one Italian Cup, four Italian Supercups and a CEV Cup title were added in just four years.
 The club also played in five editions of the CEV Women's Champions League.

-In 2013, the club withdrew from the Serie A1 and along with Snoopy Pallavolo (another volleyball club from Pesaro) started a project called Volley Pesaro which apart from the professional level had also the goal of focusing on youth players.
+In 2013, the club withdrew from Serie A1 and, together with Snoopy Pallavolo, launched the Volley Pesaro project, which aimed to develop youth volleyball while maintaining activity at the senior level.

-In 2017 the club returned to the Serie A1, after winning the promotion playoffs of the 2016–17 Serie A2.
-However, in June 2018, after just one season in the top division the club announced that it would withdraw from Serie A1 due to budget problems.
+In 2017, the club returned to Serie A1 after winning promotion through the 2016–17 Serie A2 play-offs.
+However, in June 2018, after one season back in the top division, it announced its withdrawal from Serie A1 due to financial difficulties.